GandhiCloudLab/envizi-integration-hub-doc/readme.md

 5. Ingest Turbonomic Data into Envizi via the App
 6. View the Turbonomic Data in Envizi

+Note: Tririga is mentioned in the diagram is for understanding purpose.
+It is not integrated yet in Hub.

 ## Pre-Requisites

 To run this tutorial you need to have the followings.

 1. IBM Envizi ESG Suite access with Administrator privileges.
-2. Docker runtime to run the docker container in your system.
+2. Docker runtime to run the docker container in your system or Python installed to run via source code.

 ## 1. Create Data Service and Data Pipeline in Envizi